seanreed1111/sql-recipes/recipes.md

 The column or expression is mostly self-explanatory, as this is the table data or computed result over which you want LAG to operate.
 The preceding row offset portion indicates the relative row prior to the current row the LAG should act against.
 In our case, the value ‘1’ means the row that is one row before the current row.
 The default for LAG indicates what value to use as a precedent for the first row, as there is no row zero in a table or result.
 We’ve chosen the arbitrary date of 01-JUN-1987 as a notional date on which the organization was founded.
 You could use any date, date calculation, or date-returning function here.
 Oracle will supply a NULL value if you don’t specify the first row’s precedent value.
 The OVER analytic clause then dictates the order of data against which to apply the analytic function, and any partitioning of the data into windows or subsets (not shown in this recipe).
 Astute readers will realize that this means our recipe could have included a general ORDER BY clause that sorted the data for presentation in a different order FROM the HIRE_DATE ordering used for the LAG function.
 This gives you the most flexibility to handle general ordering and analytic lag and lead in different ways for the same statement.
 We’ll show an example of this later in this chapter.
 And remember, you should never rely on the implicit sorting that analytic functions use.
 This can and will change in the future, so you are best advised to always include ORDER BY for sorting WHEREver explicitly required.
 The LEAD function works in a nearly identical fashion to LAG, but instead tracks following rows rather than preceding ones.
-We could rewrite our recipe to show hires along with the HIRE_DATE of the next employee, and a similar elapsed-time window between their employment dates, as in this SELECT statement.
+We could rewrite our recipe to show hires along with the HIRE_DATE of the next employee, and a similar elapsed-time window BETWEEN their employment dates, as in this SELECT statement.
 SELECT first_name, last_name, hire_date,
 lead(hire_date, 1, sysdate) over (ORDER BY hire_date) as Next_Hire_Date, lead(hire_date, 1, sysdate) over (ORDER BY hire_date) - hire_date
-as Days_Between_Hires FROM employee;
+as Days_BETWEEN_Hires FROM employee;

 The pattern of dates is very intuitive now that you’ve seen the LAG example.
 With LEAD, the key difference is the effect of the default value in the third parameter.

 In contrast to LAG, WHERE the default provides a notional starting point for the first row’s comparison, LEAD uses the default value to provide a hypothetical end point for the last row in the forward-looking chain.
-In this recipe, we are comparing how many days have elapsed between employee being hired.
+In this recipe, we are comparing how many days have elapsed BETWEEN employee being hired.
 It makes sense for us to compare the last employee hired (in this case, Sundita Kumar) with the current date using the SYSDATE function.
 This is a quick and easy finishing flourish to calculate the days that have elapsed since hiring the last employee.
 ---
 2-12.
 Assigning Ranking Values to Rows in a Query Result Problem